In Java, there is 2 types of break

 break in while Loop

-This is the code snippet of using unlabeled break
+This is the code snippet for using unlabeled break statement in while loop.

 int count1 = 1;